 - Hourly rate The hourly rate is calculated based on the revenue required and the number of billable hours a year.

 - Summary and Break even The hourly rate calculator provides a summary of the revenue, operating costs, and net income based on the hourly rate and the billable hours.
 It also calculates the billable hours required to cover the operating costs of the business, and the percentage of billable hours needed to reach the break even position.

 The hourly rate calculator is available for download in Excel format by following the link below.

-Users use this business hourly rate calculator at their own risk.
+Users use this business rate calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is hourly rate template that you might use when considering how to evaluate the hourly rate for a freelancing or consulting business.
+This is charge out rate template that you might use when considering how to evaluate the hourly rate for a freelancing or consulting business.
 It is purely illustrative of an hourly calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in the hourly rate calculator, please let us know and we will try to fix it.

 About the Author